 On most processors, you can only use branches conditionally, but on ARM systems you can attach the conditionals to all instructions.
 This can be very handy for small if/else blocks, or compound conditions, which would otherwise require the use of the more time-consuming branches.
-The code below contains asm versions of the familiar max (a, b) macro.
+The code below contains asm versions of the familiar $\max(a, b)$ macro.
 The first one is the traditional version, which requires two labels, two jumps (although only one of those is executed) and the two instructions that actually do the work.
 The second version just uses two mov's, but only one of them will actually be executed thanks to the conditionals.
 As a result, it is shorter, faster and more readable.

 These kinds of conditionals shouldn't be used blindly, though.
-Even though you won't execute the instruction is the conditional fails, you still need to read it from memory, which costs one cycle.
+Even though you won't execute the instruction if the conditional fails, you still need to read it from memory, which costs one cycle.
 As a rough guideline, after about 3 skipped instructions, the branch would actually be faster.

 '''

-0 // r2 = max(r0, r1):
+@ // r2= max(r0, r1):

 @ r2= r0>=r1 ? r0 : r1;

 @ Traditional code

-cmp

-r0, r1
+cmp r0, r1

+@ r1>r0: jump to r1=higher code

 blt .Lbmax

-@ r1>r0: jump to r1=higher code

 mov r2, r0 @ r0 is higher

-b .Lrest @ skip rl=higher code
+0 skip rl=higher code

+b .Lrest

 .Lbmax:

+mov

 r2, r1 @ r1 is higher

-mov

 .Lrest:

 @ rest of code

+. . .

 @ With conditionals; much cleaner

-\begin{array}{cccc} \text{cmp} & \text{r0, r1} \\ \text{movge} & \text{r2, r0} & \text{@ r0 is higher} \end{array}
+cmp r0, r1

+movqe

+r2, r0 @ r0 is higher

-movlt r2, r1 @ r1 is higher
+r2, r1 @ r1 is higher

+movlt

 @ rest of code

+. . .

 '''